smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Subtracting Two Dates/readme.md

 SELECT dbo.FnDateDiffPartsChar('20170518 00:00:00.0000001','20110619 00:00:00.1110000');
 ```
 Example usage of the table valued function FnDateDiffPartsTable.
-This function is used with in the SELECT statement.
+This function is used with in the FROM statement.

 ```sql
 SELECT * FROM dbo.FnDateDiffPartsChar('20110619 00:00:00.0000001', '20110619 00:00:00.0000000');